 Junior Coaches Franklin Soccer School, Inc.

-In 2016 we directed our donations to support three initiatives:
+In 2018 we will direct our donations to support two initiatives:

 In 2014, Kathleen M. Madden passed away, losing a battle to Inflammatory Breast Cancer.
 She was very close with many of us at Soccer for Smiles.